 A properly constructed and maintained household-supply well will provide you with many years of quality service.

 The National Ground Water Association recommends routine annual maintenance checks to ensure the proper operation of the well and prolong its years of service, as well as monitor the water quality.

-- Occasionally test your water for coliform bacteria and nitrates, and anything else of local concern.
+- Have your water sent off for testing for coliform bacteria and nitrates, and anything else of local concern.
 Other typical additional tests are those for iron, manganese, water hardness, sulfides, and other water constituents that cause problems with plumbing, staining, water appearance, and odor.

 - Keep hazardous chemicals, such as paint, fertilizer, pesticides, and motor oil far away from your well, and maintain a “clean” zone of at least 50 feet (15.24 meters) between your well and any kennels or livestock operations.
 Also, always maintain proper separation between your well and buildings, waste systems, or chemical storage areas.
 Your professional water well contractor is familiar with the applicable local codes.

 - Periodically check the well cover or well cap on top of the casing (well) to ensure it is in good repair and securely attached.
 Its seal should keep out insects and rodents.
 WELL TIP: 3 THINGS TO LOOK FOR WHEN INSPECTING YOUR WELLHEAD

 - Keep your well records in a safe place.
 These include the construction report, and annual water well system maintenance and water testing results.